tomheon/diffscuss/README.md

 Diffscuss is:

-* a file format threaded code reviews to exist inline with the unified diffs they address (any legal diffscuss file is also a legal unified diff)
+* a file format that allows threaded code reviews to exist inline with the unified diffs they address (any legal diffscuss file is also a legal unified diff)

 * an Emacs mode and Vim plugin to support responding to / managing code reviews in that format (including jumping directly to the